 From sad circumstances comes a remarkable feat from the Mbulunga wild dog pack.
 Find out more about this rare occurrence taking place on the Zululand Wildlife Conservation Project in this blog!

 Have you ever dreamed of volunteering in South Africa?
 A nation which is home to both the famous Kruger National Park and the imposing Table Mountain, South Africa is a bucket-list destination for many - especially those with the desire to aid wildlife conservation.
-Projects in South Africa are plentiful, and The Great Projects are proud to offer a selection of the very best that this beautiful country has to offer.
+Projects in South Africa are plentiful, and The Great Projects are proud to offer a selection of the very best that this beautiful country has to offer, including opportunities to volunteer in South Africa.
 From your ability to seek out the 'Big 5' at Shamwari, Amakhala, Kareiga or Zululand, to working with impoverished children and semi-tame species at the enchanting Wildlife Orphanage, working with animals in South Africa could not be more of a rewarding experience.
 Don't want to stay on dry land?
 Fear not: you can test your mettle whilst diving with beasts on The Great White Shark project - the perfect opportunity for thrill-seekers to make a difference to conservation efforts!

 There are few countries as diverse as South Africa, and this great nation has something to offer to all kinds of adventurers.
 Taking part in volunteer work in South Africa with animals could be one of the most rewarding things that you ever choose to do - so what are you waiting for?
-Get in touch and start planning your South Africa holiday today!
+Get in touch and start planning your South Africa volunteer holiday today!